falsy/clean-architecture-with-typescript/README.md

 #### Note.

-> For a domain-driven, clean architecture-based React application setup, rather than implementing clean architecture across the entire service, please refer to the project below.
+> For adopting Clean Architecture specifically in a React project, rather than the entire service structure, please refer to the project below.
 > https://github.com/falsy/react-width-clean-architecture

 ## Languages